metalalive/e_commerce/services/user_management/README.md

 - unauthenticated token-based account maintenance, with email notification

 #### User Profile  / Hierarchical Group Management
-- maintains contact information, quota, and role assignments
+- user profile maintains contact information, quota, and role assignments
 - supports inheritance of quotas / roles from group to their members
 - Enable activation / deactivation of a linked login account.